RGLab/cytolib/README.md

 # C++ library for the gated cytometry data

+# License
+Copyright 2019, Fred Hutchinson Cancer Research Center See the included LICENSE file for details on the license granted to the user of this software.

 `cytolib` provides the c++ library for users to use and interact with the `GatingSet` (the gated cytometry data structure) at c++ level.

 ## Installation as a R package